gbgabiola/notes/quotes.md

 > "May your choices reflect your hopes, not your fears." - Nelson Mandela

 > "Never dull your shine for somebody else." - Tyra Banks

 > "A little nonsense now and then is relished by the wisest people." - Roald Dahl

-> "It's not what happens to you, but how you react to it that matters." - Epictetus

-> "Always make a total effort, even when the odds are against you." - Arnold Palmer

-> "To escape criticism: do nothing, say nothing, be nothing." - Elbert Hubbard

-> "Much of the best work of the world has been done against seeming impossibilities." - Dale Carnegie

-> "Our path through life can take strange turns" - Escher

-> "Bravery is the solution to regret." - Robin Sharma

-> "So many of our dreams at first seem impossible.
-Then they seem improbable.
-And then, when we summon the will, they soon become inevitable." - Christopher Reeve

-> "First say to yourself what you would be; and then do what you have to do." - Epictetus

 > "Tough times never last, but tough people do." - Dr. Robert Schuller

-> "Good performance is about the capacity to focus and concentrate." - Betty Buckley

-> "Attitude is a choice.
-Think positive thoughts daily.
-Believe in yourself." - Pat Summitt

-> "Life is a journey, not a destination." - Ralph Waldo Emerson, Philosopher

-> "Be a magnet for joy, love and abundance."

-> "Balance is not something you find, it's something you create." - Jana Kingsford

-> "I can accept failure, everyone fails at something.
-But I can't accept not trying." - Michael Jordan

-> "Keep your goals away from the trolls." - Unknown

-> "What would life be if we had no courage to attempt anything?" - Vincent van Gogh

-> "Hardships often prepare ordinary people for an extraordinary destiny." - C. S. Lewis

-> "Do not fear to be eccentric in opinion, for every opinion now accepted was once eccentric." -Bertrand Russell

-> "Nobody ever got ready by waiting.
-You only get ready by starting." - John C. Maxwell

 > "It's not who you think you are that holds you back it's who you think you're not." - Unknown

-> "There is virtue in work and there is virtue in rest.
-Use both and overlook neither." - Alan Cohen

-> "The longer we dwell on our misfortunes, the greater is their power to harm us." - Voltaire

-> "Know your body, know your mind, know your substance, know your source."

-> "You are a human with one life and it is up to you to make it the best life you can." - Dan Howell

 > "Absorb what is useful.
 Discard what is not.
 Add what is uniquely your own." - Bruce Lee